 Data also showed that other methods such as perineal massage, raspberry-leaf tea or linseed had no significant effect on perineum injury prevention.

-Aniball's great effectiveness is based on strengthening the pelvic floor muscles by using thoroughly tested and uniquely shaped balloon.
+Aniball's great effectiveness is based on stretching and relaxing the pelvic floor muscles by using thoroughly tested and uniquely shaped balloon.
+Aniball positively stimulates the vaginal muscles and improves elasticity of the canal during prenatal preparation.
 It was developed in cooperation with doctors and medical experts across the Europe.

 By exercising with Aniball, you practice the alternating tension and relaxation of the perineum.
 It prepares your muscles for the newborn’s delivery, effectively reducing the risk of tearing and episiotomy and shortening the second stage of labour.